gvwilson/sdxpy/src/perf/index.md

 [% inc file="timing.py" keep="create" %]

 To time filtering,
-we arbitrarily decide that we will keep rows with an even value in the first column:
+we arbitrarily decide to keep rows with an even value in the first column:

 [% inc file="timing.py" keep="filter" %]

+Since `DfCol` and `DfRow` derive from the same base class, `time_filter` doesn't care which we give it.
 Again,
-if we were doing this for real we would look at some actual programs to see what fraction of rows filtering usually kept, and simulate that.
+if we were doing this for real we would look at actual programs to see what fraction of rows filtering usually kept and simulate that.
-And since `DfCol` and `DfRow` are derived from the same base class, `time_filter` doesn't know or care whether it's being given one or the other.
 {: .continue}

-Timing `select` is similar to timing `filter`.
-Again,
+To time `select`,
-we make an arbitrary decision about how many columns to keep (in this case one third):
+we arbitrarily decide to keep one third of the columns:

 [% inc file="timing.py" keep="select" %]